I am currently in the middle of making a patriotic star quilt and I thought I would share the cutting and piecing guide for making my FQ star block.

 If using 1/4 yard of fabric cut 3 x 2.5" WOF strips.

-From 2 of the strips (or 1 WOF strip) cut 13 x 2.5" squares and separate into 2 piles of 5 squares (the star) and 8 squares (the background).
+From 2 of the strips (or 1 WOF strip) cut 13 x 2.5" squares and separate into 2 piles; one pile consisting of 5 squares (the star) and the other of 8 squares (the background).

 From 2 strips (or 1 WOF strip) cut 4 x 10.5" pieces.